ACLU-PA Position: Opposes

 - Change, grant, and/or expand election-related authority vested in: the Auditor General; county boards of elections; local election officials and poll workers; the Election Law Advisory Board; the Attorney General; and county district attorneys.

-- Shorten the deadline or time to: register to vote; apply for a mail-in or absentee ballot; and vote a mail-in or absentee ballot.
+- Shorten the deadline or time to: register to vote; apply for a mail-in or absentee ballot; vote a mail-in or absentee ballot; and canvass ballots and tabulate election results.

 - Require signature matching—an historically unreliable and unworkable requirement for elections.